 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

-- To save time, feel free to use 1 1/2 pounds of thawed frozen cut green beans, or use canned French fried onion rings or store-bought crispy fried shallots.
+To save time, use 1 1/2 pounds of thawed frozen cut green beans, or use canned French fried onion rings or store-bought crispy fried shallots.

-- To lighten up the casserole, use reduce the butter to 2 tablespoons and replace the cream with whole or 2 percent milk.
+- Lighten up the casserole by reducing the butter to two tablespoons and replacing the cream with whole or 2 percent milk.

-- With Bacon: Cook 2 to 3 strips of bacon and drain well.
+- Cook 2 to 3 strips of bacon and drain well.
 Crumble the bacon and add it to the sauce mixture along with the green beans.

-- Colorful Green Bean Casserole: Add about 1/3 cup of chopped red bell pepper to the sauce along with the green beans.
+- Add about 1/3 cup of chopped red bell pepper to the sauce along with the green beans.

-- Vegan Alternative: Use olive oil or vegan butter, replace the chicken stock with vegetable broth, and replace the cream with unsweetened almond milk.
+- For a vegan green bean casserole, use olive oil or vegan butter, replace the chicken stock with vegetable broth, and replace the cream with unsweetened almond milk.